mrkkrp/req/README.md

 just works without any fooling around.

 What does the phrase “easy-to-use” mean?
-It means that the library is designed to be beginner-friendly, so it's simple to add to your monad stack, intuitive to work with, well-documented, and does not get in your way.
+It means that the library is designed to be beginner-friendly so it's simple to add to your monad stack, intuitive to work with, well-documented, and does not get in your way.
 Doing HTTP requests is a common task and a Haskell library for this should be very approachable and clear to beginners, thus certain compromises